UPCOMING TRAINING DATES

 This area is great for those who would like to volunteer on more of an individual basis.
 We are always looking for people with expertise in the computer design field, tech support and simple data entry.

 Prerequisites: Office experience, technology background and detail-oriented.

-Billy's Place meets the 2nd and 4th Monday of each month at our office located near 75th Avenue just south of Deer Valley.
+Billy's Place meets on Monday, Tuesdays and Wednesday evenings of of each month at our office located near 75th Avenue just south of Deer Valley.

 Groups are not held in July.

 Make a difference in a grieving families life and volunteer with Billy's Place!